You can use tax-free savings to pay for medical expenses.

 Here’s are some medical expenses that are not covered by HSAs

 You must have a high-deductible health plan (HDHP) to open an HSA account.
-For 2020 this is a health plan with a minimum deductible of $1,400 for individuals or $2,800 for families.
+For 2021 this is a health plan with a minimum deductible of $1,400 for individuals or $2,800 for families.
+This will remain unchanged in 2022.

 Additionally, if you are enrolled in Medicare, covered by someone else’s health insurance, or if someone can claim you as a dependent on a tax return, then you do not qualify for an HSA.